By Jada Butler & Shannon Miller

 The LIU Sharks was the winning vote from an email survey offered to students and alumni between April 23 and May 14.
 The other two options for a new mascot were the eagle or the falcon.

 Some students felt misled when they received the email survey in April because they were under the impression the new mascot was already decided upon.
-Their confusion stemmed from several social media posts by incoming freshman athletes, which included shark references and emojis, and were posted back in February – well before the survey went out.
+Their confusion stemmed from several social media posts by incoming freshmen athletes, which included shark references and emojis, and were posted back in February – well before the survey went out.

-Written in the Instagram bio of incoming football player was “LIU ‘23” followed by three shark emojis.
+Written in the Instagram bio of an incoming football player was “LIU ‘23” followed by three shark emojis.
 In a post announcing his decision to attend LIU, a fourth shark emoji was placed in the caption underneath a photo he posted on February 6, which read “new chapter.”

 The incoming freshman said his decision to use the shark emoji was only based on speculation by those he spoke with in the athletic department during a visit to Brookville’s campus, and he’s optimistic about the new mascot.

 “You have to get the LIU Sharks name trademarked, approval from NCAA, and have it on all uniforms and athletic facilities.
 You can’t do that with just three months left until the new season,” he said in an interview at the end of the spring

-The Bethpage Federal Credit Union stadium on Post campus was last renovated in the 2013-2014 school year.
-Starting in the fall 2019 season, the away team’s side of the field will have brand new bleachers that match the home side.
+The Bethpage Federal Credit Union Stadium on Post campus was last renovated in the 2013-2014 school year.
+Starting in the Fall 2019 season, the away team’s side of the field will have brand new bleachers that match the home side.

 “[There can be] a Shark Tank for the fan section, [or things like] little fins, get your fins up.
 I think we’re going to have a lot of fun,” she said.